YGOhappy123/Saigon-Steps-Server/README.md

 - **Authentication and Authorization** 🔑 Secure your API with JWT-based authentication.
 - **Cross-Platform** 🌐 Runs on any operating system that supports Javascript
 - **Migrations** 🔄 Easily handle database schema changes using Prisma migrations.
+- **Security** 🛡️ Protect from common attacks and prevent from bots' illegal data collecting.

 ## Suggested VS Code Extensions